ccc-certifier-framework/certifier-framework-for-confidential-computing/certifier_service/isletlib/instructions.md

-# Instructions for building CCA Certifier C to Go interfaces
+# Instructions for building Islet Certifier C to Go interfaces

 $CERTIFIER_PROTOTYPE is the top level directory for the Certifier repository.